Morpheme Boswellia (Shallaki) Caps

-4) To arrest destruction of cartilage in the joints, you should decrease the stress on the joint bones.
+3) To arrest destruction of cartilage in the joints, you should decrease the stress on the joint bones.
 This could be done by strengthening the muscles around the joints.
 Isometric exercises that help to increase muscle strength by tightening the muscles without moving the joints are beneficial for arthritis patients.
-Isotonic exercises with weights would prevent joint stiffness.

-7) Acute joint pain could be treated with cold and heat compresses.
-The swollen and painful joints developing from injuries should be treated with ice packs.
+6) Acute joint pain could be alleviated with cold and heat compresses.
+Applying ice pack on the swollen and painful joints developing from injuries helps in providing fast relief from pain.
 In case of arthritis pain, the inflammation and pain could be reduced by alternating heat therapy with cold compresses.

-8) There is no conclusive evidence on the association between diet and joint pain.
+7) There is no conclusive evidence on the association between diet and joint pain.
 Foods rich in omega-3 fatty acids might provide relief from joint inflammation and pain.
 Fish oil is a good source of the healthy fats.
-Researches have shown that increasing the proportion of omega-3 fats and reducing the amount of omega-6 fatty acids in the diet might treat rheumatoid arthritis and other chronic inflammatory conditions.
+Researches have shown that increasing the proportion of omega-3 fats and reducing the amount of omega-6 fatty acids in the diet helps in reducing the painful symptoms of rheumatoid arthritis and other chronic inflammatory conditions.
 (Wall R, Ross RP, Fitzgerald GF, Stanton C. “Fatty acids from fish: the anti-inflammatory potential of long-chain omega-3 fatty acids.”
 Nutr Rev. 2010 May;68(5):280-9).
 Approximately 55 to 60 percent of the calorie requirement of chronic arthritis patients should be met through carbohydrates.
 Fats should supply 25 to 30 percent of the calorie need.
 The saturated, monounsaturated and polyunsaturated fats in the diet should be present in a ratio of 1:1:1.
 Omega-3 supplementation might help to decrease usage of non-inflammatory non-steroidal drug usage.